 About Choisya ternate: Mexican Orange Blossom, Mexican Mock Orange

 The Choisya ternate, also referred to as Mexican orange blossom or Mexican mock orange, is a flowering, evergreen shrub native to Mexico and the southwest USA.
 This hardy plant blooms in spring and often again in mid-autumn.
-The cluster of white flowers are fragrant with a sweet orange scent – even the foliage releases a fragrance when crushed.
+The cluster of white star-shaped flowers are fragrant with a sweet orange scent – even the foliage releases a fragrance when crushed.
+It belongs to the Rutaceae family, which includes citrus plants, explaining its citrus-like scent.
 The Choisya shrub thrives in the Pacific Northwest coast.
 Although choisya is, for the most part, frost resistant, it can suffer from intense or prolonged cold weather.
-Below are tips on how to grow and when to prune a choisya shrub.

 Choisya (Mexican Orange Blossom) At A Glance